nagata-yuichi/EscherTiling/README.md

-# Algorithms for the Escherization problem
+# Escherization with Large Deformations Based on As-Rigid-As-Possible Shape Modeling
 This code is a C++ implementation of the algorithms developed in the following papers.

 [1] Yuichi Nagata and Shinji Imahori, An Efficient Exhaustive Search Algorithm for the Escherization Problem, Algorithmica, Vol.82, No.9, 2502-2534, 2020. [[link]](https://link.springer.com/article/10.1007/s00453-020-00695-6)